 Various prescription drugs will hit the liver hard and it is worth supporting it by taking 7 days prior to surgery Milk thistle which contains silymarin and will help regenerate the liver cells.
 It would also be a good idea to take for a couple of weeks once you are home.

 The operation scar can be a problem and it will help healing enormously by rubbing Vitamin E (just break open a capsule) but even better would be to use Rosehip oil which works fantastically well.
 To promote rapid healing look at my article on the use of lemon zest and juice. http://hub.me/akBce

 You should use your diet to prepare for surgery and eat foods that are high in an amino acid called L-arginine.
 This will stimulate the thymus gland which stores the T-cells needed to fight off infection.
 Include poultry and cold water oily fish and take supplements.
 A word of warning – stop taking fish oil capsules as like aspirin they will allow bleeding that is difficult to stop.

-When I faced a heart by-pass operation some 16 years ago I used the services of a bona-fide hypnotherapist.
+When I faced a heart by-pass operation some 16 years ago I used the services of a bonafide hypnotherapist.
 Three visits with a CD disc recording to play as reinforcement and I have to say I sailed through it with little mental trauma.
-I know people are sceptical about hypnotism but through experience I can thoroughly recommend it with the right person.
+I know people are sceptical about hypnotism but through experience, I can thoroughly recommend it using the right person.

 Are you due for a surgical operation?